Privacy and data protection FAQs

 Yes, we collect information from other sources including:

 • Information for our contact tracing activities We use information from the records of government departments, NHS, and contact details validation services to keep in touch with you.
-Further information about contact tracing is available at: https://ncds.info/faqs/#how-we-find-you.
+Further information about contact tracing is available in the study FAQs.

 Information from health records

-• Information from NHS records will be added to your study data (If you have given us permission to access your health records held by NHS).
+• Information from NHS records: This will be added to your study data if you have given us permission to access your health records held by NHS.
+This NHS information covers a range of health records, such as outpatient, inpatient, emergency care and critical care data, and mental health data.
 We will not send any of your survey responses to the NHS.

 Health records, combined with the information you have given us during the surveys will allow researchers to look in greater detail at what affects your health, including the factors that prevent or contribute to poor health, and how your health can affect other aspects of your life.
 This research will be available to policymakers seeking to improve services for you and other generations.